aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/voting.md

 ## Function `create_proposal`

-Create a single-step proposal with the given parameters

-@param voting_forum_address The forum's address where the proposal will be stored.
-@param execution_content The execution content that will be given back at resolution time.
-This can contain data such as a capability resource used to scope the execution.
-@param execution_hash The hash for the execution script module.
-Only the same exact script module can resolve this proposal.
-@param min_vote_threshold The minimum number of votes needed to consider this proposal successful.
-@param expiration_secs The time in seconds at which the proposal expires and can potentially be resolved.
-@param early_resolution_vote_threshold The vote threshold for early resolution of this proposal.
-@param metadata A simple_map that stores information about this proposal.
-@return The proposal id.
+Create a single&#45;step proposal with the given parameters<br/><br/> @param voting_forum_address The forum&apos;s address where the proposal will be stored.<br/> @param execution_content The execution content that will be given back at resolution time.
+This can contain<br/> data such as a capability resource used to scope the execution.<br/> @param execution_hash The hash for the execution script module.
+Only the same exact script module can resolve<br/> this proposal.<br/> @param min_vote_threshold The minimum number of votes needed to consider this proposal successful.<br/> @param expiration_secs The time in seconds at which the proposal expires and can potentially be resolved.<br/> @param early_resolution_vote_threshold The vote threshold for early resolution of this proposal.<br/> @param metadata A simple_map that stores information about this proposal.<br/> @return The proposal id.

 <pre><code>public fun create_proposal&lt;ProposalType: store&gt;(proposer: address, voting_forum_address: address, execution_content: ProposalType, execution_hash: vector&lt;u8&gt;, min_vote_threshold: u128, expiration_secs: u64, early_resolution_vote_threshold: option::Option&lt;u128&gt;, metadata: simple_map::SimpleMap&lt;string::String, vector&lt;u8&gt;&gt;): u64<br/></code></pre>